|

 The number "1." refers to the first two moves, white &

-moves his Pawn to square e5.
-When any Pawn moves as in
+his Pawn to square e5.
+When any Pawn moves as in this

-this example, just the square where the Pawn moves to is
+example, just the square where the Pawn moves to is annotated.
+It is

 2. Nf3 - Nc6

-& black.
-Here, white moves "Nf3" which means his Knight
+black.
+Here, white moves "Nf3" which means his Knight moves

-moves to f3 square.
-The Knight is annotated by the letter
+to f3 square.
+The Knight is annotated by the letter "N"

-"N" to avoid a repetition with the letter "K" from
+to avoid a repetition with the letter "K" from the King

-the King piece.
-Likewise, black moves "Nc6" which means
+piece.
+Likewise, black moves "Nc6" which means his Knight

 3. Bb5

-& black.
-White moves his Bishop to square b5.
+black.
+In this example, white moves his Bishop to square b5.

 The following uppercase letters represent the pieces: